Gonzalo Paz-Pardo

 Households face earnings risk which is non-normal and varies by age and over the income distribution.
 We show that allowing for the rich features of earnings dynamics that are present in the data, in the context of a structurally estimated life- cycle portfolio choice model, helps to better understand the limited participation of households in the stock market, the age profile of participation, and their low holdings of risky assets.
 Households are subject to more background risk than previously considered; as a result, the estimated model under the flexible earnings process implies a substantially lower coefficient of risk aversion.

-Wage Risk and Government and Spousal Insurance (joint with Mariacristina De Nardi and Giulio Fella, new version, March 2023) - Accepted at the Review of Economic Studies
+Wage Risk and Government and Spousal Insurance (joint with Mariacristina De Nardi and Giulio Fella) - Forthcoming at the Review of Economic Studies

 The extent to which households can self-insure depends on their wage risk and family structure.
 We study the UK and show that the persistence and riskiness of wages depends on one’s age and position in the wage distribution.
 We calibrate a model of couples and singles with two alternative wage processes: a canonical one and a flexible one that better matches the data.
 We use our model to evaluate the optimal mix of two types of benefits—in-work versus income floor— under the two wage processes.
 Allowing for rich wage dynamics is important to properly evaluate benefit reforms: the canonical process underestimates wage persistence for women and implies that at the optimum, in-work benefits should account for most benefit income.
 The richer wage process, instead implies that the income floor should be the major source of benefits, similar to the system in place in the UK.